DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 ```
 Separator makes it possible to call sequence of orders at once.
 By default it is set to "then".

-Orders' definitions start in next line.
-Lets take a closer look to one of them, i.e. ```rotation``` order
+Orders' definitions start in the next line.
+Lets take a closer look at one of them, i.e. ```rotation``` order
 ```yaml
   rotation:
     voice_alias: "turn"